yichuan-w/yichuan-w.github.io/docs/index.md

 **[:fontawesome-brands-github: Compiler for Mx* Language]([https://github.com/yichuan520030910320/raytracer](https://github.com/yichuan520030910320/compiler\_2021))**

-Using the technology of ANTLR, semantic checking, code generation and optimization to develop a compiler that compiles C-and-Java like language $(\mathrm{Mx} *)$ to RV32I Assembly.
+Using the technology of ANTLR, semantic checking, code generation and optimization to develop a compiler that compiles C-and-Java like language to RV32I Assembly from scratch.

 **[:fontawesome-brands-github: RISC-V CPU Implemented in Verilog RTL](https://github.com/yichuan520030910320/CPU\_ACM\_2021)**